boathit/boathit.github.io/index.md

-<h4 style="color:DodgerBlue;">Self-motivated undergraduates@HITSZ with strong programming skills and solid math background are welcomed, feel free to drop me an email and attach your cv if you are interested in the above topics.</h4>
+<font color="#2E86C1">Self-motivated undergraduates@HITSZ with strong programming skills and solid math background are welcomed, feel free to drop me an email and attach your cv if you are interested in the above topics.</font>

 ---